AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Cross Product**

-The cross product is only defined in 3D space and takes two non-parallel vectors as input and produces a third
+The cross product is only defined in 3D space and takes two non-parallel vectors as input and produces a third vector that is orthogonal (vectors are at a right-angle to each other) to both input vectors.
+If both the input